nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [vmblog.com: The Rise of Modern Day Kubernetes Operations](https://vmblog.com/archive/2021/10/07/the-rise-of-modern-day-kubernetes-operations.aspx)
 * [elastisys.com: Evaluation of Caching Methodologies for Microservice-Based Architectures in Kubernetes](https://elastisys.com/evaluation-of-caching-methodologies/)
 * [thenewstack.io: What Workloads Do Businesses Run on Kubernetes?](https://thenewstack.io/what-workloads-do-businesses-run-on-kubernetes/)
+* [dzone: Getting Started With Kubernetes In 2 Days](https://dzone.com/articles/getting-started-with-kubernetes-in-2-days) Check out these tools to help you deploy and manage your K8s clusters from the ground up...

 <center>